emanlove/advanced-seleniumlibrary-workshop-2025/10-BrowserDriverConfiguration/11-SpecifyTestBrowserVersion/README.md

   of the `Open Browser` keyword

 #### Challenge:
-Open the conference webpage within Chrome version 114
+- Open the conference webpage within Chrome version 114

-Extra Credit: Open the Extended Support Release of Firefox
+- Open the Extended Support Release of Firefox

 #### Resources: